 This multi-gene panel test is done to check your DNA for gene mutations linked to hereditary kidney cancer.
 Normally, these genes help prevent cancer.
 A mutation in these genes causes them to stop working like they should.
 This raises your risk for some types of cancers.

 What is a multi-gene panel test?

-We can test for mutations one gene at a time or multiple genes at the same time.
-A multi-gene panel test is when we test multiple genes at once using the same saliva or blood sample.
-By testing multiple genes at once, it may be possible to find a hereditary cause of cancer more quickly.
+We can test for mutations 1 gene at a time or many genes at the same time.
+A multi-gene panel test is when we test many genes at once using the same saliva or blood sample.
+By testing many genes at once, it may be possible to find a hereditary cause of cancer more quickly.